This guide provides an overview of alert management in Meraki Insight. Alert management is made available for WAN and VoIP health.

 The review page will give you a quick snapshot of all the previous steps to review and change any fields if necessary.

 Click Done to save the alert configuration which will take you to the Alerts Management page displaying a banner Successfully created x number of alerts and the new alert(s) will appear in the table.

 Webhooks can be configured under the Settings page on the Alerts management page.
-The Default email recipient will allow you to add email addresses only such that all WAN and VoIP alerts when triggered will now be sent to the default email recipient as well as its individual email recipient configured in the guided configuration.
+The Default email recipient will allow you to add email addresses only.
+All WAN and VoIP alert when triggered will now be sent to the default email recipient and its individual email recipient configured in the guided configuration.

 The Default Webhook server will allow users to add a webhook server with a given URL and shared secret.
 You can also send a test webhook to verify if it's working as expected.

-Users who wish to add different webhook servers for different alert types can do so by first configuring the webhook server on the settings page and adding such servers under the Select recipient--> Webhook destinations in the guided configuration while adding/editing an alert.
+Users who wish to add different webhook servers for different alert types can do so by configuring the webhook server on the settings page and adding such servers under the Select recipient--> Webhook destinations in the guided configuration/editing an alert.

 The Review page will show all recipients who will receive the alerts i.e per-alert email recipient, per-alert webhook destination, and Default email recipient.

 Frequently Asked Questions